DTT2411/CI-Portfolio-Project-1/README.md

 Priority tags (i.e. "must have", "should have" and "could have") were added to each user story to help prioritise the order in which these were tackled.

+## Project Board
+The project board functionality on GitHub was used extensively throughout the planning and development of the project.
+GitHub allows project managers to establish a series of tasks (with each task typically referring to one feature of the project) and ascribe priority level to each of these tasks.
+This prioritisation allowed me to focus on specific key features over others during the development process, and also helped to identify the point at which a minimum viable product was achieved.

+Link to project board:

 ### 1. As a holidaymaker on a budget, I want to see a list of the types of lessons available and their prices so that I can determine the best lesson option for my child.
 (Must Have)